 The port is situated in the Biscayne Bay, Miami, FL on the Dodge Island.
 There the Sam's Islands, the Lummus and the Dodge (famous historic islands) combine in one.
 The Port of Miami is related to four important projects – the expansion of the Panama Canal, the Port of Miami Tunnel, the bridge and rail line restoration and the Port of Miami Deep Dredge Project.
 The ship schedule offers voyages all the year.
 The Miami International Airport is 8 miles away, the Fort Lauderdale International Airport – 25 miles.

-Port Miami has 8 terminals.
-Located at the Dodge Island north part are terminals B/C, D, E , F and G, on the west is terminal H and on the south – terminal J. The most modern cruise terminal are D and E. They started to operate in 2007 and host mega ships.
+Port Miami has 9 terminals.
+Located at the Dodge Island north part are terminals B/C, D, E , F and G, on the west is terminal H (V) and on the south – terminal J. The most modern cruise terminal are D and E. They started to operate in 2007 and host mega-liners.
 The luxury market is operated by cruise terminal J – facility made to look like a boutique.
-All passenger terminals offer cafes, check in, shops, bars and cab ranks.
-Multi Agency Facility is available at terminals D and E.
+All passenger terminals offer cafes, check-in, shops, bars and cab ranks.
+Multi-Agency Facility is available at terminals D and E.

 Miami cruise terminals B, C, D, E, F, G, H, J

 - port address - "1741,1751 Africa Way, Dodge Island, Miami Florida 33132"